zubairbaig212/yassir_frontend_coding_challenge/README.md

    ```
 3. Start project by running following commands

-   After cloning the project, you then need to install packages by following command
+   After cloning the project, you then need to install yarn

    ```
    $ yarn install
    ```

-   once node_modules gets installed, you need to run next command
+   Once you have installed the node_modules, now you need to run next command to start your app

    ```
    $ yarn start